ranjithpillai/dotfiles/README.md

 ### Sublime Text 3

+1. Download package control in Sublime
-- Go to the directory where your Sublime `User` folder lives: `cd ~/.config/sublime-text-3/Packages`
+2. Go to Sublime's `Package` directory
-- Remove User file in `sublime-text-3/Packages/User`: `rm -r User`
+3. Temporarily make a copy of the `User` directory and delete it
-- Create a symbolic link to `User` in your sublime dotfiles folder: `ln -s <PATH>/dotfiles/sublime/User ./`
+4. Create a symbolic link called `User` to the dotfile `dotfile/sublime/User` directory